ClDaly2904/rock-paper-scissors-game/README.md

 ### Colourscheme
 As Rock Paper Scissors is ultimately a game, I wanted to make the site a fun space.
 For this reason I chose to provide users with a colourful gradient background.
 I used an eyedropper tool to pick the exact colours from the three main images used (the rock, paper and scissors icons) and used ColorSpace's gradient generator[https://mycolor.space/gradient3] to create a vibrant background that maintained colour continuity for the user.
 I paired this with large white areas for much of the gameplay so as not to distract the user from the game itself and to ensure there was still sufficient contrast for the user.
+I also added a fallback background colour that was a transition colour between the pink and blue of the gradient in case the gradient image failed to load in the browser.
 ### Fonts
 I settled on Jet Brains Mono for the headings in Rock Paper Scissors as it is a basic but computer-like font, reminiscent of the retro direction I have taken this browser-based game.
 Sora was chosen as a complimentary font for the body as it still has a computer-like feel but is slightly softer.
 Both fonts are very easy to read and greatly accessible to both users.
 They were chosen from an article by awwwards. on the [20 Best Google Fonts](https://www.awwwards.com/20-best-web-fonts-from-google-web-fonts-and-font-face.html).
 ### Home button